 Here is breakdown of one of the loveliest rides we at OOFD have put together to date.
 It is a long time dream come true.
 Check out what's happening day by day.
-Get your tickets here. $375 Early Bird. $450 Regular. $250 for OOFD Volunteers.
 There are options to cut out one or two of the days if you can't make the full 5 days happen though it is one standard price regardless.

 All camping and most meals provided.
 For 5 days!
 Crazy affordable compared to other rides of this caliber, and all proceeds, as always, go to support the most excellent mission of our 501c3 non-profit org.

-It is the Thursday after the 4th of July weekend, and you are in that pure summer mode.
+It is July in Chicago, and you are in that pure summer mode.
 All you want to do is be outside, on your bike, in the sun, near or in the lake, ideally sleeping outside.
 So you make a short work week even shorter, you take off Thursday and Friday (maybe even Monday too).
 Instead of making the commute to the office or over to your home desk this morning, you ride your loaded bike for likely the longest bike camping trip of your summer.
 OOFD’s first ever SWMI ride to South West Michigan.
 Pronounced “Swimmy” because there will be plenty of swimming.

 We meet bright and early at 12th Street Beach near Chicago’s Museum Campus.
 You roll up to a small herd of bike adventuring folks that have that giddy, first day of a long vacation feeling buzzing in them.
 Some of y’all maybe even jump into the lake, that oh so beautiful and sweet lake of ours.
 Because that is what this loooong